sfrwmaker/hakko_t12_stm32/README.md

 01/11/2020
  - The schematics changed
  - Buzzer is always on issue fixed
- - Scrren saver feature implemented
+ - Screen saver feature implemented
  - New encoder button procedure increase the management stability